tweetpie/masked-absa/README.md

 Welcome to the **Masked Aspect-Based Sentiment Analysis** repository.
 This project addresses the challenges of scarcity and high costs associated with manual annotation in Aspect-Based Sentiment Analysis (ABSA) by utilizing weak supervision methods.
 We have demonstrated the superiority of our model using SemEval datasets and real-world tweet data.

 ## Masked Aspect Sentiment Classification (MASC)
+Aspect-based stance detection identifies the stance towards each aspect term in a sentence.
 <p align="center">
   <img width= 60% src="./images/Masked_Stance_p1.png" alt="sentence">
 </p>
+In Aspect Term Sentiment Classification, current models often overemphasize the presence of aspect terms and the majority sentiment associated with them, ignoring the broader sentence context.
+This issue is particularly problematic with real-world datasets that have skewed or missing labels for specific aspects, causing models to memorize and repeatedly predict the same sentiment for certain words.
+The MaskedABSA method addresses these issues by replacing aspect terms with a placeholder token "[MASK]."
 <p align="center">
   <img width= 60% src="./images/Masked_Stance_p3.png" alt="MASC">
 </p>